SimpleServer/ShopTool/README.md

 We also stated that the shop should normally have 12 iron ingots available, can store a maximum of 20 and updates its stock towards 12 every 400 seconds.
 The same applies for the second entry respectively.

 ###The shop file
-It´s time to create our shop file which contains the general information about our shop:
+It´s time to create our shop file which contains the general information about our shop by writing the following lines into a new file `myshop.shop`.

-    NAME=StarShop
+    NAME=MyShop
     STARTCOORD=-30,70,20
     ENDCOORD=-20,70,25
     BOTCOORD=-25,70,24